AlfrescoArchive/alfresco-dbp-deployment/README.md

 For routing the components of the DBP deployment outside the k8s cluster we use [nginx-ingress](https://github.com/kubernetes/charts/tree/master/stable/nginx-ingress).
 For your deployment to function properly you must have a route53 DNSZone and you will need to create a route53 record set in the following steps.

-For more options on configuring the ingress controller that is deployed trough the alfresco-infrastructure chart please check the [Alfresco Infrastructure](https://github.com/Alfresco/alfresco-infrastructure-deployment/tree/DEPLOY-456#nginx-ingress-custom-configuration) chart Readme.
+For more options on configuring the ingress controller that is deployed through the alfresco-infrastructure chart, please check the [Alfresco Infrastructure](https://github.com/Alfresco/alfresco-infrastructure-deployment) chart Readme.

 ## Deployment